Volume 14, Issue 1 (2013-2014)

 King Hall, Kalmanovitz Appellate Courtroom

-The symposium this year will focus on addressing the hurdles companies face when attempting to embrace Corporate Social Responsibility.
+The symposium this year will focus on addressing the hurdles companies face due to major corporate data breaches and the challenges that arise in safeguarding private customer and company information.
 Topics to be addressed will include: